Common term that refers to the MIT Bulletin.

 Formerly known as “joint,” a subject offered by two or more departments with separate subject numbers under which students can register.

 An administrative relationship that occurs between cross-listed subjects, including School-wide electives.
-Typically, the department that originally proposed the subject is the master.
+Typically, the department that originally proposed the subject is the parent.

 The official MIT publication that provides an overview of the Institute and the five Schools, information on degree programs, and a listing of subjects offered.
 Also known as the Course Catalog.